The Ins And Outs Of Value-Based Care

-Accountable Care Organizations, or ACOs, were first introduced in 2012 as a Medicare payment model.
+Accountable Care Organizations (ACOs), were first introduced in 2012 as a Medicare payment model.
 They have now expanded past just Medicare and into private payer settings across the healthcare industry.
 An ACO is a group of healthcare providers that focus on streamlining and delivering the best care to patients.
-They accomplish this by utilizing data and best practices to reduce the cost of healthcare services, improve patient satisfaction and outcomes, and increase efficiency of visits.
+They accomplish this by utilizing data and best practices to reduce the cost of healthcare services, improve patient satisfaction and outcomes and increase efficiency of visits.

 Bundle Payment, also known as ‘episode-of-care based payment’, is another value-based care model.
 It is predetermined and encompasses all the care and services a patient receives during treatment for a specific condition.